ggleblanc2/parallel-coordinate-plot/README.md

 The plot model has an optional plot title.

+A `String` coordinate title can be broken on multiple lines by inserting a `<br>` where you want the text to break.
+This is used by the parallel coordinate plot model as a line separator symbol that just happens to be the same as the HTML `<br>`.
+That should make it easy to remember.

 You must create the same number of coordinate ranges as you have coordinate titles.

 The coordinates array must have the same number of values as you have coordinate titles.